RobertRen1122/NoteGAN/README.md

     * Style transfer should be **ONE-TO-ONE**

 ### Product
 1. Take in image of any size and produce an image (of the same size) with 'beautified' text.
+(MVP)

 ### Note
 * MVP - Minimum Viable Product